KrisvanderMast/KrisvanderMast.github.io/_posts/2022-03-08-python-script-to-generate-a-new-jekyll-post-with-front-matter.markdown

 ---
 ```

-If you want to reuse this Python script by all means do.
-I placed it under the root of my [Github pages][1] [Krisvandermast.github.io][4] repo.
+If you want to reuse this Python script by all means do so.
+I placed it under the root of my [Github pages][1] [Krisvandermast.github.io][4] repo to keep it close to my site's source code.
 I'll make a separate repo in the coming days for these kinds of scripts.

 [1]: https://pages.github.com/
 [2]: https://jekyllrb.com/